ossf/fuzz-introspector/frontends/java/README.md

 Download and install java / maven in ubuntu
 -----------------------------------------
-`sudo apt-get install -y openjdk-8-jdk-headless maven`
+`sudo apt-get install -y openjdk-8-jdk-headless maven` or
+`sudo apt-get install -y openjdk-11-jdk-headless maven` depends on the application you want to run.

+java-callgraph and soot approach could run with OpenJDK+JRE 8 or later, while WALA can only run with OpenJDK+JRE 11 or later.

 Prepare your java application for the static analysis